 It is best to be conservative.
 If you suspect that the project is too big, it almost certainly is.
 If your project is selected, the first priority of the initial meeting with the student(s) will be to negotiate the feasible scope.Top

 Can I submit or re-submit an existing/previous project?

 This depends much on the current state of the project.
 If it is well enough documented and the students (possibly a different team) can be up to speed in a week, then a project continuation is feasible.Top

 Do I need to pay a fee?

-While the students do not get paid for the execution of the projects, there is a $500 (+tax) Administration Fee for each selected project.
-An invoice will be sent to the sponsor of each of the selected projects for this fee, which is to be payable at the end of the term.
-In the event multiple projects by the same sponsor are selected or a project is worked on in multiple terms, $500 will be charged per project, per term.
-The fee will be waived for charities and not-for-profit organizations (Charity registration number or official NPO status will be required).Top
+While the students do not get paid for the execution of the projects, there is a $500 (+tax) Participation Fee for each selected project.
+An invoice will be sent to the sponsor of each of the selected projects for this fee.
+In the event multiple projects by the same sponsor are selected, or a project is worked on in multiple terms, the Participation Fee will be charged per project, per term.
+The fee will be waived for charity and not-for-profit organizations (Charity registration number or official NPO status will be required).Top